-RULE 2.13 REMOTE APPEARANCES
+RULE 2.13 TELEPHONIC REMOTE APPEARANCES

-When telephonic appearances are authorized by law, Rule of Court, or leave of court, counsel and parties wishing to so appear, shall utilize Zoom, unless other arrangements are approved by the Court.
-Counsel and parties may make a remote appearance by serving and filing with the court, not less than five (5) court days prior to the hearing date, a Request for Remote Appearance Form (Adopted, effective July 1, 2010, Amended July 1, 2024)
+When telephonic appearances are authorized by law, Rule of Court, or leave of court, counsel and parties wishing to so appear, shall utilize CourtCallZoom, unless other arrangements are approved by the Court.
+Counsel and parties may make a CourtCall_remote appearance by serving and filing with CourtCallthe court, not less than five (5) court days prior to the hearing date, a Request for Telephonic-Remote Appearance Form and paying the requisite fee and/or-providing Fee Waiver Orders for each CourtCall appearance.
+Additional information can be obtained by calling the CourtCall program Administrator at 888-882-6878.
+(Adopted, effective July 1, 2010, Amended July 1, 2024)